jorinvo/gofer/README.md

 <a name="yes" />
 ##`yes()`

 `yes` returns all selected values.
 It's a shortcode for filtering the values by yourself.
 Keep attention when you use it as a setter because you can only set ether `yes` or `no`, never both of them.
-When using it as a setter use it like `{{check: ['apple', 'orange', banana'] yes('orange') }}.
+When using it as a setter use it like `{{check('apple', 'orange', banana') yes('orange') }}.

 Tags: [`check`](#check)